 Realize that each question can be answered under these 3 areas:

 ✨ Related article: Which is more important: Reach vs. Impressions

 If you’re not familiar with such terms, please check the article for the ultimate glossary of social media terms every marketing person should know!

 Let’s look into what gives us what.

 Reach shows you how many people come across your post since it went live.
-The impression is about the number of times that post showed up in someone’s feed since it went live.
+The impression is about the number of times that post has shown up in someone’s feed since it went live.

 Audience Growth Rate measures your follower count in a specific given period.
 You can measure how quickly your audience grows on your social media channels by comparing months, weeks, years, etc.

-People follow you, they like or comment on your posts and they also mention it either directly with a @ or indirectly.
+People follow you, like or comment on your posts, and mention it directly with a @ or indirectly.
 If you count your mentions and calculate your Social Share of Voice, you’ll realize how many people (both your followers and users who don’t follow you) mention your brand over your competitors.
-And once you find that ratio, you’ll be able to decide how relevant your content is in your market.
+And once you find that ratio, you can decide how relevant your content is in your market.

 Engagement is all about interactions.
 Let’s find out KPI’s for likes, shares, retweets, and more.

-You know when people share your content on their own feeds, they share it with their own networks.
-This simply means that they care about what you’ve shown them, plus they want their network to know about it, right?
+When people share your content on their feeds, they share it with their own networks.
+This simply means that they care about what you’ve shown them and want their network to know about it, right?